-Finnegan et al., (2015) note that school leaders can act either as a barrier or a gateway to school research-use.
+Brown and Greany (forthcoming) note that school leaders can act either as a barrier or a gateway to school research-use.
 This position stems from the myriad of ways school leaders are able to influence the operation and performance of schools, including the teaching and learning that occurs within them.
-Such influence stems from school leaders ability to:
+In themselves these qualities can be divided into the 'transformational' aspects of school leadership and 'pedagogic' or learning centred leadership